Amesbury High School

 Amesbury High School is a coeducational public high school in the city of Amesbury, Massachusetts, serving as the primary high school for students from Amesbury and, South Hampton, New Hampshire, along with also drawing some students from other parts of the lower Merrimack Valley region.

 It is in the Amesbury Public Schools district, and serves grades 9 through 12.
-The school mascot is the Red Hawks, the colors are red and white.
+The school mascot was the Indians, the colors are red and white.
 The yearbook is called the Powwow.
 There are around 620 students, and almost 60 members of faculty and other staff.

 History

 Amesbury High School was originally housed in what is now called the Ordway building on School Street.
 A wooden school building built in 1882 served as its first permanent home.
 The growing school was allowed to expand in a new brick building built in 1917 and was designed by the Boston architecture firm Prescott & Sidebottom.
 That building served as a high school until a fire destroyed it on April 7, 1964.
 At the time, plans were underway to build a replacement for the school, which had exceeded its 500-student capacity by 100.
 After a lengthy discussion, a new school was to be built on Highland Street, designed by Walter Scott Brodie of Kilham, Hopkins, Greeley & Brodie of Boston.
 This school would have a capacity of 900 students.
 On September 28, 1969, the new school was dedicated.
 From 1964 until the 1969 opening of the new building, classes were held in nearby Haverhill, in that city's former high school building (Haverhill High School itself having recently moved to a newly-constructed building).